DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Generated Data in

 \section{Generated Data in \name}

-In this section, we first introduce the generation process of each dynamic network in our \name\ repository, and the biological meaning of each dynamic network.
-Then, we illustrate the statistics of each generated network dataset in our \name\ repository.
+In this section, we first introduce the dynamic structure generation process.
+Then, we introduce the feature and label extraction the with the corresponding biological meaning.
+The statistics of each dynamic network dataset in \name\ are summarized in Table~\ref{TB:dynamic_data}.